 Dinner: The Castle Hotel

 After an afternoon at the National Botanic Garden, stop off for a relaxing evening meal at the Castle Hotel in Llandovery.
 It’s just over three miles away from Glan-yr-afon cottage, making it a convenient pit-stop for a home-cooked meal.

-The menu is full of hearty classics like roast lamb, fillet of beef, and fish and chips, but there are a few modern surprises, too.
-My tempura mushrooms were pleasingly crisp (a challenge when it comes to mushrooms), but the star of the show was my confit lamb.
-Despite claiming to be “not very hungry” I demolished the lot.
+The menu is full of hearty classics like roast lamb, fillet of Welsh beef, and fish and chips, but there are a few modern surprises, too.
+My tempura mushrooms were pleasingly crisp, but the star of the show was the confit Welsh lamb.
+I said I “wasn’t very hungry” – but demolished the lot!

 A cute place to rest and recoup after a day of exploring.

 Activity: Dinefwr Park and Castle